alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 On the other hand, these issues all happened because batch norm forces you to keep track of things you normally don't need to care about.
 Suddenly, your model runs different computation between train time and test time.
-Suddenly, you have to care about what kind of data is given in each minibatch, because entries in the batch are no longer independent.
-Yes, you can treat batch norm as black box normalization magic, but in practice, [the abstraction leaks](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), like all abstractions do.
-In batch norm's case, the abstraction leaks in ways that other optimization tricks don't, and it places more cognitive load on the researcher to keep track of everything.
+Suddenly, entries in the minibatch are no longer independent.
+Yes, you can treat batch norm as black box normalization magic, and this'll even work for a while, but in practice [the abstraction leaks](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), like all abstractions do.
+In batch norm's case, the abstraction leaks in ways that other optimization tricks don't.
+It places more cognitive load on the researcher to keep track of everything, to make sure it's all batch-norm-proof.

-In short, it was all my fault, but batch norm sure made it easier to make those mistakes in the first place.
+In short, the problems were my fault, but batch norm made it a lot easier to make those mistakes.

-That said, when it works, my models definitely train a lot faster with batch norm.
+That said, when batch norm works, my models definitely train a lot faster.
 Like, a lot faster.
 No contest.

-It's almost like a Faustian bargain.
-I'll give you 2x faster training, in exchange for increasing your chances of hitting some incredibly obtuse bug that'll plague you for days.
-And I keep signing it, like a sucker.
+It's the Faustian bargain of optimization.
+I'll give you 2x faster training, 10x faster training, 20x faster training!
+All I ask is that you increase your chance of hitting some incredibly obtuse bug.

+I keep signing it, like a sucker.
 And so do other people.
-If they didn't, it wouldn't have gotten over 1000 citations.
+If they didn't, the batch norm paper wouldn't have gotten over 1000 citations.

 What is Batch Norm?